-Issue Latest Developments CEC Business Meeting The next regularly scheduled Business Meeting will be held 9/11/19.
-AB 1110 Revised Power Source Reporting to Disclose GHG Intensity Factors The California Energy Commission (Energy Commission) has completed pre- rulemaking to amend the Power Source Disclosure (PSD) regulations as required with the recent passage of AB 1110 and formal rulemaking will commence in May 2019 with an effective date of Spring 2020.
+Issue Latest Developments CEC Business Meeting The next regularly scheduled Business Meeting will be held 10/14/19.
+AB 1110 Revised Power Source Reporting to The California Energy Commission (Energy Commission) has completed pre- rulemaking to amend the Power Source Disclosure (PSD) regulations as required with the recent passage of AB 1110 and formal rulemaking will commence in May

+Disclose GHG Intensity Factors 2019 with an effective date of Spring 2020.
 The PSD program discloses to consumers a retail supplier's various sources of electricity compared with the electricity mix of California as a whole.
 This program will fundamentally shift under AB 1110 by additionally requiring disclosure of a retail supplier's greenhouse gas (GHG) emissions intensity factors for its retail electricity offerings.
 Retail suppliers will begin disclosing their emissions in 2020 for the 2019 calendar on the Power Content Label (PCL).
-At the same time, AB 1110 requires the Energy Commission to develop guidance for the disclosure of unbundled renewable energy credits (RECs).
-2019 IEPR Scoping and topic workshops for the 2019 IEPR are underway.
+At the same time, AB 1110 requires the Energy Commission to develop guidance for the disclosure of unbundled renewable energy credits (RECs). governing the power source disclosure program will be held on 11/13/19.
+Link 2019 IEPR Scoping and topic workshops for the 2019 IEPR are underway.
 A workshop on 2019 Preliminary California Energy Demand Electricity and Natural Gas Demand Forecast was held on 8/15/19.
-A joint agency workshop on energy efficiency and building decarbonization is scheduled for 8/27/19.
-Publicly Owned Utilities Voluntary Green Program & RPS Obligation A workshop is scheduled for 9/10/19 to solicit comments on potential amendments to the Enforcement procedures for the RPS for Local POUs.
-Proposed changes include: Establishing new compliance periods and procurement targets Implementing a new long-term procurement requirement.
-Modifying rules for the calculation of excess procurement.
-Modifying requirements for optional compliance measures, including costs limitations and delay of timely compliance.
+A joint agency workshop on energy efficiency and building decarbonization was held on 8/27/19.
+A Workshop on Near-Zero Carbon electricity will be held on 9/24/19.
+A Workshop on Emerging Trends for the California Energy Demand Forecast will be held on 9/26/19.
+A Workshop on Offshore Wind will be held on 10/3/19.
+Publicly Owned Utilities Voluntary Green Program & RPS Obligation A workshop was held on 9/10/19 to solicit comments on potential amendments to the Enforcement procedures for the RPS for Local POUs.
+Proposed changes include: - Establishing new compliance periods and procurement targets - Implementing a new long-term procurement requirement. - Modifying rules for the calculation of excess procurement. - Modifying requirements for optional compliance measures, including costs limitations and delay of timely compliance.
 Implementing a retail sales reduction for voluntary green pricing programs and shared renewable generation programs.
 Modifying exemptions for local POU with qualifying large hydroelectric generation.
 Implementing exemptions for qualifying POU procurement from gas-fired generation and generation from unavoidable long-term coal contracts and ownership agreements.
 Clarifications to other existing regulatory provisions.

-EPIC Renewable On Friday, June 28, 2019, Energy Commission staff conducted a webinar to request Energy Generation public comments on the research and development (R&D) opportunities identified Technology for the Electric Program Investment Fund (EPIC) research roadmap on renewable Research energy generation technologies for utility-scale applications.
+EPIC Renewable On Friday, June 28, 2019, Energy Commission staff conducted a webinar to request Energy Generation public comments on the research and development (R&D) opportunities identified Technology for the Electric Program Investment Fund (EPIC) research roadmap on renewable 1.1 or remainder and the control of t

+Research energy generation technologies for utility-scale applications.
 Opportunities at https://efiling.energy.ca.gov/Lists/DocketLog.aspx?docketnumber=19-ERDD-01.